This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 DevSecWhat?

-Previously, the security of a product or application was evaluated at the end of the project lifecycle, with a go/no-go from the security team, sometimes with a security test like pen-test, or security code review.
+Previously, the security of a product or application was evaluated at the end of the project lifecycle, with a go/no-go from the security team, sometimes with a security test like a pen-test, or a security code review.

 When DevSecOps teams build a product, they need to add security controls at every single layer.